schxslt/schxslt2/README.md

 ## Installing

+You find the most recent relase [at the projects main repository](https://git.sr.ht/~dmaus/schxslt2) page.
 Every release provides a ZIP file with just the XSLT transpiler for you to download and extract.

 In addition, a Java package is published to [Maven Central](https://mvnrepository.com/artifact/name.dmaus.schxslt/schxslt2) for use with Maven or the Java dependency management tool of your choice.